8.3 Worked Case 2 — Hospital Inpatient + Commercial

 Professional servicesDr.
 Hale's practiceCMS-1500 (electronic 837P)Physician fee schedule

-The hospital's UB-04 groups the admission into an MS-DRG — a single bundled payment for the inpatient stay based on the principal diagnosis, procedures, and severity.
+The hospital's UB-04 groups the admission into an MS-DRG — a single bundled payment for the inpatient stay based on the principal diagnosis, procedures, comorbidities/complications (CC/MCC), and severity.
 The surgeon's CMS-1500 is completely separate and is paid line by line under the fee schedule.
 A common exam trap is assuming the surgeon's fee is included in the hospital's DRG payment; it is not.
+The UB-04 also carries data the CMS-1500 does not, including revenue codes, type of bill, and condition codes.

 Coordination of Benefits (COB)

 Ms. Pruitt has two coverages, so coordination of benefits (COB) rules decide order.
-Under Medicare Secondary Payer (MSP) rules, when a beneficiary is age 65 or older and covered by a group health plan through current, active employment (her own or a spouse's) at an employer of sufficient size, the commercial group plan is primary and Medicare is secondary.
+Under Medicare Secondary Payer (MSP) rules, when a beneficiary is age 65 or older and covered by a group health plan through current, active employment (her own or a spouse's) at an employer with 20 or more employees, the commercial group plan is primary and Medicare is secondary.

 Process for both the hospital and the surgeon: